solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 layout: post
 title: Automated testing of EPiServer websites
 author: riipah
-excerpt: How to make it feasible by using mocks and fakes
+excerpt: What to test on the server side and how to deal with the content repository
 ---

 I'm a big fan of automated testing, having had good experiences with keeping complex pieces of software maintainable by having a comprehensive automated test suite.
-When developing websites based on a complex CMS platform such as [EPiServer CMS](http://www.episerver.com/), I often hear opinions saying it's too difficult and not worth the effort.
+When developing websites based on a CMS platform such as [EPiServer CMS](http://www.episerver.com/), or another similarly complex platform, I often hear opinions saying it's too difficult and not worth the effort.
 However, almost all CMS-based sites have some custom business logic, some more than others, and whenever there's custom logic, there's code that can break when changes are made, so regression tests are needed.